Assyrians: Religion

+Holy Family Chaldean Catholic Church, Windsor.

 Chaldean Catholics praying in a Holy Qurbana in Baghdad, Iraq.

-Assyrians belong to various Christian denominations, such as the Syriac Orthodox Church, which has over 1 million members around the world, the Chaldean Catholic Church, with about 600,000 members, the Assyrian Church of the East, with an estimated 400,000 members, and the Ancient Church of the East, with some 100,000 members.
-The churches that constitute the East Syriac rite include the Chaldean Catholic Church, Assyrian Church of the East, and the Ancient Church of the East, whereas the churches of the West Syriac rite are the Syriac Orthodox Church and the Syriac Catholic Church.
+Assyrians are almost exclusively Christian, with most adhering to the East and West Syriac Rites of Christianity; both use Classical Syriac as their liturgical language.
+The churches of the East Syriac Rite include the Chaldean Catholic Church, with about 600,000 members, the Assyrian Church of the East, with an estimated 400,000 members, and the Ancient Church of the East, with some 100,000 members.
+The West Syriac Rite includes the Syriac Orthodox Church, which has over 1 million members worldwide, and the Syriac Catholic Church.
+The Syriac Orthodox Church traces its origins back to Acts 11:26 when Paul and Barnabas taught believers and called them Christians.
+The Assyrians were among the earliest Christians, and Syriac Christianity points its identity in both a Jewish-Christian heritage and the Hellenists of Antioch.

+In 1850, the Presbyterian Church opened its mission in Mosul.
 A small minority of Assyrians accepted the Protestant Reformation and became Reform Orthodox in the 20th century, possibly due to British influences, and are now organised in the Assyrian Evangelical Church, the Assyrian Pentecostal Church and other Protestant/Reform Orthodox Assyrian groups.
 While there are some atheist Assyrians, they tend to still associate with some denomination.

+Assyrian Jews are a Jewish minority of Assyrians who mostly reside in Israel following their recent emigration.
+Their origins can be linked to the Ten Lost Tribes exiled by the Neo-Assyrian Empire, as well as to conversions in the kingdom of Adiabene.

 Many members of the following churches consider themselves Assyrian.
 Ethnic identities are often deeply intertwined with religion, a legacy of the Ottoman Millet system.
 The group is traditionally characterized as adhering to various churches of Syriac Christianity and speaking Neo-Aramaic languages.
 It is subdivided into: